 Why Asana works for me + my business

-Asana is a highly detailed system that any business can use to organize their workflow.
+Asana is a highly detailed project management system that any business can use to organize their workflow.
 Before I used Asana, my day-to-day felt very frazzled and I was always worried I would forget about something.
 I had a thousand scraps of paper with random lists and ideas scattered on my desk and in notebooks.
 My business is centered around organization, and my own system was not at all organized!
 Asana lets me breathe, because I can jot down even the smallest of tasks, put a date on it, so it's out of my head.
 I can see all my tasks combined on each day, so I know what my upcoming weeks look like.
-They also have an app, so even when I’m on the go, I always have my list with me and can add things as I need to.
+They also have a mobile app, so even when I’m on the go, I always have my list with me and can add things as I need to.
 I haven’t tried these out yet, but Asana also integrates with tons of other programs and apps like Dropbox, Google Drive, MailChimp, Evernote, Wordpress, and many others.

 If you’re needing a better system to organize your internal to dos and client projects, I highly recommend trying out Asana – plus it’s free for under 5 team members, can’t beat that!
-I’ve been using it for a couple years now, and it’s the only thing that keeps me sane.
+I’ve been using it for several years now, and it’s the only thing that keeps me sane.
 No matter what system you use, get your ideas out of your head and onto paper (err… screen?).
 Trust me, it’ll help clear your mind and seeing those tasks written out will help you quickly see what’s important to you and what’s worth your time.

 Download the free Asana project template

 As promised, if you're interested in setting up some templates for your own common projects in Asana (or whatever other system you use), drop in your name + email below to download an exclusive swipe file.
-This is the template I use for new branding projects — it includes basic tasks I complete for every branding project (just logo + collateral, not website) from the contract to the thank you note.
+This is the Asana template I use for new branding projects — it includes basic tasks I complete for every branding project (just logo + collateral, not website) from the contract to the thank you note.
 To add these tasks to your own Asana project, copy and paste all the text at once into one task line in a new project and it will automatically make each line a separate task.
 I always revise bits and pieces of the template to fit each individual project and client, so feel free to do the same with this template.

 What systems or programs do you use to organize your lists upon lists upon lists?
 I’m not the only one addicted to Asana, am I?!
 And how about those unicorns?
 Yes, you read that right.
 Unicorns.
 As you complete your tasks in Asana, unicorns fly across the screen.
 No joke.